Readrite-App/chrome-extension/README.md

 The extension should now be installed!

-The highlighting can be kind of annoying on certain websites, so I would recommend only enabling the extension for specific websites by right-clicking the icon in your CHrome toolbar.
+The highlighting can be kind of annoying on certain websites, so I would recommend only enabling the extension for specific websites by right-clicking the icon in your Chrome toolbar and choosing to enable it for specific sites.